Docker container allocation software is used by ArcGIS Notebook Server.

-When you receive your software downloads and authorization files from My Esri before installation, you also receive two Docker container images specific to ArcGIS Notebooks.
+When you receive the software downloads and authorization files from My Esri before installation, you also receive two Docker container images specific to ArcGIS Notebooks.
 These container images provide the necessary runtime—a specific collection of Python modules—for notebook users.

 Esri provides two Docker container images: Standard and Advanced.
 These two container images include system tools and libraries, as well as various settings to configure the container appropriately.
-They also include a notebook runtime: the Standard container image includes the Standard notebook runtime, while the Advanced container image includes the Advanced runtime.
+They also include a notebook runtime: the Standard container image includes the Standard notebook runtime, and the Advanced container image includes the Advanced runtime.

 The Standard runtime enables ArcGIS Notebooks to use code from ArcGIS API for Python and third-party modules.
 The Advanced runtime contains all the modules of the Standard image and also includes ArcPy and related libraries.

 If you have an Advanced license, you should download and install both container images from My Esri.
 The Python modules contained in the Standard and Advanced images are listed in View available Python libraries.

 To author notebooks using the Advanced runtime, a user must be assigned a role in the portal that includes the Advanced Notebooks privilege.
 The first time they open a notebook, a container will be launched for them, with the Advanced container image applied to it.

 Notebook authors with the Advanced Notebooks privilege can also specify a notebook to use the Standard runtime.
 This allows them to share notebooks they've created with users who only have access to the Standard runtime.
 The first time they do so, a second container will be launched for them, loaded with the Standard container image.

 By default, a container is allocated a certain amount of RAM and a certain number of CPU core shares.
 These default resource limits are determined by the runtime being run by the container, as follows:

 - The Standard runtime allots 1 CPU core and 4 GB of RAM per container.